andreaborio/Manage-Multiple-Containers-Docker/README.md

-# Manage Multiple Containers Docker
+# Managing Multiple Containers Docker
 # Quick start example
-A quick list of commands for manage multiple containers <br/>
+Handbook of commands for managing multiple containers <br/>
-What we want to do:<br/>
+What we want to achieve:<br/>

 <b>